antoniovalentini/personal-tech-reading-list/README.md

 # My personal tech reading list
 A collection of blogs, articles and books that I enjoy reading in my spare time.
-Everything will be more or less techno-centric, but I hope to include different materials as well.
+Everything will be more or less techno-centric, but I hope to include different topics as well.

 *I'll try to update this list from time to time, but feel free to propose any good resource by opening an issue.*